JudiniLabs/code-gpt-docs/docs/tutorial-features/code_interpreter.md

 # Code Interpreter

-## Code Interpreter with Python Agent
-The ***Code Interpreter with Python*** allows you to execute Python code within the code blocks provided by agents in the CodeGPT chat.
+The ***Code Interpreter*** allows you to execute code within the code blocks provided by agents in the CodeGPT chat.

 ## How to Use:
 - Select an Agent (`Python` or `Claude 3.5 Sonnet` that has the "Code Interpreter" option
 - On the chat box, write `/` to show the Code-Interpreter option
 - `Send` the request or press `Enter`
-- Wait for the code to be executed and then you will see the result
+- Wait for the code to be executed, and then you will see the result

 ## Example
 In this example, we will select code from the editor and then ask the Python 3.10 Agent to create a Violin plot.